Green Boating: 10 Best Practices for Boaters

 Prevent fuel spills by filling fuel tanks slowly and using absorbent pads or rags to catch drips and spills.
 Don’t "top off" or overflow your fuel tank.
 Leave the tank 10 percent empty to allow fuel to expand as it warms.

-5. Minimize boat cleaning and maintenance in the water.
+5. Minimize maintenance in the water.

-- Use tarps and vacuum sanders to collect all drips and debris for proper disposal.
+- Use tarps and vacuum sanders to collect all drips, dust, and debris for proper disposal.

 6. Reduce toxic discharges from bottom paints.